Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw2/report.md

 E-value: 4e-65

 **Discussion:**
 Compared to my local alignment implementation which had a length of alignment of 1360, the BLAST utility had a length of alignment of 1269 which is somewhat smaller.
 I think this might be because the BLAST utility uses some heuristics that compute the value differently.
 On the other hand, since the e value is very small it shows that it is unlikely that this sequence could happen by change.
-Moreover, the 73.43% identity percentage shows that the two sequentes are related.
+Moreover, the 73.43% identity percentage shows that the two sequences are related.

+## 6. BLAST Comparison